GregLaycock/Unified_PVC_Degradation/README.md

 Instructions
 ------------

 1. Insert the directory for the data on your machine in the config_sample.json file and change the name of the file to config.json

 2

 .
-The limits for the parameters can be set using the first function in the 'model_parameters.py' file.
+The limits for the parameters can be set using Adjust_parameters.py.
 The parameters to be varied can also be set here

+5.

-5. The fitting routine runs with the 'Fit_parameters_to_multi_files.py' ipython notebook.
+3.The fitting routine runs with the 'Fit_parameters_to_multi_files.py' ipython notebook.
 Simply run the code which outputs a PDF with figures of all the fits and a CSV file with the fitted parameters and other relevant information.
 The  PDF and CSV file names (ie 'all_curves_.pdf' or 'all_parameters_.csv) can be renamed as required